david-kariuki/david-kariuki/README.md

 <br>

-### Oh hi there 👋 I am DK, a Software Engineer and a huge fan of open source development.<br>
+### Oh Hi there 👋 I am DK, a Software Engineer and a huge fan of open source development.<br>

 <br><br>1.  🧑 **PERSONA**<br>